nazimboudeffa/boilerplate-rapidosass-nextjs-mongo-shadcnui/README.md

 ## Donations

-Please help me with a donation on PayPal by clicking on the logo or following https://paypal.me/nazimboudeffa
+Please help me with a donation by clicking on the PayPal logo or follow https://paypal.me/nazimboudeffa

 ## Features